bendiep/tidbyt-instagram-followers/README.md

 <br>

 ### Design
-I couldn't find any sort of Instagram (IG) API to retrieve follower count data, So I decided to create a simple Flask REST API that would scrape the follower count off of an IG users profile page.
-The API doesn't scrape data off of the IG website directly because of the dynamic way IG returns page results depending on the type of client making the request.
-As a workaround, the API instead scrapes off of a third-party site [www.picuki.com](www.picuki.com) to retrieve follower count data.
+I couldn't find any sort of Instagram (IG) API to retrieve follower count data.<br>
+So I decided to create a simple Flask REST API that would scrape the follower count off of an IG users profile page.

 <br>

 ### Limitations
-1. Requires hosting the Flask API somewhere
+- Requires hosting the Flask API somewhere
-2. Only works with public profiles
+- Scraping API could possibly get IP blacklisted

 <br>